 - Improves family economic stability

 - Assists people with disabilities in obtaining public assistance

 - Helps individuals and families maintain necessary public benefits

 - Assists veterans in obtaining benefits to which they are entitled

 - Helps homeowners with foreclosure scams and predatory lending

 - Overcomes unfair or illegal sales contracts

 - Prevents nursing home evictions

 - Helps families secure or maintain health insurance

-- Obtain necessary state identification or powers of attorney for health care
+- Obtains necessary state identification or powers of attorney for health care